TheCherno/Hazel/.github/CONTRIBUTING.md

 ### Coding Conventions

 - For variables we use readable camel case: `doSomethingCool`.
-If they are class members we use the 'm_' prefix: `m_DoSomethingCool`.
-When they are static we ise the 's_' prefix: `s_DoSomethingCool`.
+If they are class members use the 'm_' prefix: `m_DoSomethingCool`.
+When they are static use the 's_' prefix: `s_DoSomethingCool`.

 - Use tabs for indentation, not spaces